noahjahn/docker-workshop/docs/cli.md

 ## Volumes

 The container needs to know about the `package.json` that we have in the repo.
 One way to approach this is to create a bind-mount docker volume.
-But we need to know what the working directory is for the bun container.
+But we need to know what the working directory is to for the bun image that we're using.

 ::: info

-The bind-mount volume is a great approach to local development.
+The bind-mount volume is a great feature to use in local development.
 The directory that is bind-mounted will stay up-to-date with any changes that are made in that directory in the container.
 :::

 A quick way to figure out the working directory of the Docker image you're using would be to execute the `pwd` command inside the container.
 Specifically with this container though, the `entrypoint` is configured to be the `bun` executable.
 So we'll need to make sure to override that in our `docker run` command: